Ted Leather: Personal life

-Family

-Edwin Leather's parents were Harold and Grace Leather.
-Leather married Sheila Greenlees in 1940; they had two daughters.
-Leather's home was Park House, Batheaston.
-During the First World War Harold Leather served in East Africa with the Army Service Corps, finishing the war as a lieutenant.
+During the First World War, Leather's father, Harold, served in East Africa with the Army Service Corps, finishing the war as a lieutenant.
 Upon his return to Canada he established Leather Cartage in Hamilton Ontario.
 During the Second World War, Harold Leather was made a Member of the Order of the British Empire (1943) for his work in coordinating the Red Cross parcel scheme in Canada.
 He would go on to become Chairman of the Canadian Red Cross Society.
-He died in Hamilton, Ontario.